-- Children and youth who are sharing the housing of other persons due to loss of housing, economic hardship or a similar reason; are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; are living in emergency or transitional shelters; are abandoned in hospitals; or are awaiting formal care placement. - Children and youth who have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings. - Children and youth who are living in cars, parks, public spaces or abandoned buildings; substandard housing, bus or train stations, or similar settings. - Migratory children who qualify as homeless because the children are living in circumstances described above.
+• Children and youth who are sharing the housing of other persons due to loss of housing, economic hardship or a similar reason; are living in motels, hotels, trailer parks, or camping grounds due to the

+- Children and youth who have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings. - Children and youth who are living in cars, parks, public spaces or abandoned buildings; substandard housing, bus or train stations, or similar settings. - Migratory children who qualify as homeless because the children are living in circumstances described above.